bitfoundation/bitplatform/docs/bit-server-side/data-access.md

 }
 ```

 Then develop a DbContext class which inherits from EfDbContextBase.
-The reason is described [here](https://docs.bit-framework.com/docs/design-backgrounds/optimized-entity-framework-for-n-tier-apps.html).
+The reason is described [in an article we've previously mentioned](https://docs.bit-framework.com/docs/design-backgrounds/optimized-entity-framework-for-n-tier-apps.html).

 ```csharp
 public class MyAppDbContext : EfDbContextBase